pandas-dev/pandas/doc/source/development/meeting.rst

 ==================

-We hold regular developer meetings on the second Wednesday of each month at 12:00 US Central Time.
+We hold regular developer meetings on the second Wednesday of each month at 18:00 UTC.
 These meetings and their minutes are open to the public.
 All are welcome to join.

 Minutes